Becoming You With Julie

 • 1 diced jalapeño, remove seeds for less heat

-• 2 tablespoon chili powder, ancho is a favorite
+• 2 tablespoon chili powder, ancho is great

 • ½ teaspoon chipotle powder